 - Take the family on a Cruise on Loch Ness by Jacobite – do some good old fashioned Nessie spotting!

 - Fantastic fun for all see Landmark Forest Theme Park, only a short drive from Inverness and you will find a fantastic adventurous day out.
 The winner of Visit Scotland’s Perfect Family Day out award.
 A huge range of activities for all ages including: WildWater Raft Slide, Ropeworx, Tree Tops Walks, The Runaway Train family coaster, Steam powered Sawmill and so much more.

 - Try a day out on a boat Dolphin spotting on the Moray Firth see Pheonix Cruises.

 - If your family like Highland History there are 3 attractions they must visit Cawdor Castle (walks, trails and gardens), spectacular Fort George and Culloden Battlefield.

 - Robertsons Larder and Kids Farm just outside Beauly with a Kids farm too!

 - Hardmuir Fruit Farm – located close to Nairn it is open from June to Dec with a Farm Food Shop and a Pick your own fruit and veg.
 Picnic tables for nibbling on the fruit you’ve just picked.

-- For dramatic highland landscapes visit Cairngorm National Park and take the family up the Mountain Railway.
+- For dramatic highland landscapes visit Cairngorm National Park.

 - In Aviemore have a go on the Strathspey Steam Railway – great fun for a day trip out they do a selection of trips throughout the year.